INTO-CPS-Association/FMI-VDM-Model/README.md

 * **fmi3.fmi2vdm** - a Java tool to convert FMI 3.0 modeDescription XML files to VDM-SL and check them
 * **fmi2.cosim2vdm** - a Java tool to convert Maestro JSON configurations to VDM-SL.

 The FMI\{2,3\} static semantic models and the FMI\{2,3\} VDM conversion tools are packaged in the release to create stand-alone tools for verifying FMU files, called VDMCheck\{2,3\}.
-This can be used to check existing FMI version 2 or 3 FMU files against the standard.
+These can be used to check existing FMI version 2 or 3 FMU files against the standard; a pure Java version of each tool is available, which does not depend on the bash shell (eg. for use on Windows).

 ```
 $ VDMCheck2.sh